vtpanda/CMUDataLake2018/website/readme.md

-# Project Title

-ACCT clinical data trial deployment procedure on AWS
+# ACCT clinical data trial Service Setup

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See deployment for notes on how to deploy the project on a AWS EC2 instance.

 ### Prerequisites

-What things you need to install the software and how to install them
+AWS account for deployment
+Xshell for connection
+WinSCP for file transfer to EC2 instance

 ```
 Give examples